tum-ewk/OpenTUMFlex/analysis/README.md

 As an input, a small data set with 100 vehicle availabilities is stored in the input folder in a csv format.
 Furthermore, real-time prices are stored in a hdf format [here](input/RTP/).

 ### Output
 The case study will store the individual flexibility offers as txt files in the folder output/.
-The folder will be created at execution.
+The program will create subfolders for all charging power levels and pricing strategies.
+Furthermore, a folder for the aggregated results are created.
+All folders will be created at execution.

 ### Duration
 Depending on your computer, the cores and the configuration of charging power levels, controller strategies and pricing tariffs, the execution will take approximately 5-10 minutes.